dotnet/docs/docs/framework/wpf/advanced/bidirectional-features-in-wpf-overview.md

 <a name="FlowDirectionNontext"></a>
 ## FlowDirection with Non-text Elements
  <xref:System.Windows.FlowDirection> defines not only how text flows in a textual element but also the flow direction of almost every other [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] element.
-The following graphic shows a <xref:System.Windows.Controls.ToolBar> that uses a horizontal <xref:System.Windows.Media.LinearGradientBrush> to draw its background.
+The following graphic shows a <xref:System.Windows.Controls.ToolBar> that uses a horizontal <xref:System.Windows.Media.LinearGradientBrush> to draw its background with a left to right gradient.

  ![Graphic that shows a toolbar with a left to right gradient.](./media/bidirectional-features-in-wpf-overview/toolbar-left-right-gradient.png)

  After setting the <xref:System.Windows.FlowDirection> to <xref:System.Windows.FlowDirection.RightToLeft>, not only the <xref:System.Windows.Controls.ToolBar> buttons are arranged from right to left, but even the <xref:System.Windows.Media.LinearGradientBrush> realigns its offsets to flow from right to left.